bgruening/galaxytools/tools/sem_analysis/README.md

 The bundled tests exercise the Fiji segmentation and Python-QC paths.
 Full mode launches DiameterJ 1.018 through the image's Xvfb-backed entrypoint.

+The Galaxy form exposes the container's three segmentation workflows and all 17 Fiji threshold methods.
+Threshold methods are a required multi-select; all methods are selected by default and are passed to the container as one comma-separated `--threshold-methods` value.